bitcoin-s/bitcoin-s/docs/wallet/wallet-election-example.md

 [Here](https://test.oracle.suredbits.com/contract/enum/f3650e03487941be8d3285f3eecd3689cbb9c4b49d1c6d467f92399647c45703)
 is a completed example of what we are going to build via the `bitcoin-s-cli`

-Alice has decided that she wants to do a 1 bitcoin bet.
+Alice has decided that she wants to do a 100,000 sats bet.
 The amount of collateral Alice is going to contribute to the bet is `60,000` sats.